Azure/azure-sdk-for-c/sdk/samples/iot/README.md

     ```

     Once the Windows solution opens in Visual Studio:
-    - Navigate on the "Solution Explorer" panel to the sample project you would like to run.
+    - Navigate to the "Solution Explorer" panel and find the sample project you would like to run.
     - Right-click on the sample project, then click on "Set as Startup Project".
 (This makes it the default startup project.)
     - Build and run the project (`F5` on most installations).

 ## Sample Descriptions